Algebras of pseudo-differential operators acting on holomorphic Sobolev spaces: Introduction

 We will overcome this problem by using the Poisson transform due to Stenzel \cite{Stenzel2015}.
 This transform relates the holomorphic functions on $M_\epsilon$ to their restrictions on $M$.
 It is used by Stenzel to get an analogue of the Segal-Bargmann transform \cite{Hall1994} for $M_\epsilon$.
 Arising from a Fourier integral operator, it has well-understood mapping properties, and an entire tube is not required to get a Hilbert space structure on its image \cite{Stenzel2015}.
 The Poisson transform relies on an instance of a theorem of Boutet de Monvel \cite{BoutetDeMonvel1978}.
 This theorem has also been used in several contexts by Zelditch, see e.g. \cite{Zelditch2012, Zelditch2007,Zelditch2014Ergodicity}, but it has not been proved in the generality originally stated by Boutet de Monvel.
 So we refer to the general statement as a conjecture, although in \cite{BoutetDeMonvel1978} it is a theorem.
 It should be said that a very rough sketch is provided in \cite{BoutetDeMonvel1978}.\\

 On $M$ the conjecture implies a supply of operators with the $\epsilon$-extension property.
-Elements in the $\Psi(M)$-commutant of those $P\in \PsiPHG^d(M)$ for which it holds has it, and their extensions mirror the Sobolev mapping property \cite[pp. 69, Theorem 8.2]{Shubin2001}.
+If it holds for a $P\in \PsiPHG^d(M)$, elements in the $\Psi(M)$-commutant of $P$ are extendible, and their extensions mirror the Sobolev mapping property \cite[pp. 69, Theorem 8.2]{Shubin2001}.
 In particular, real-analytic elliptic, and formally normal differential operators have it, provided that the principal symbol also satisfies a certain strict convexity condition.
 This is contained in Theorems \ref{thm:PAlgebraExtendible} and \ref{thm:parametrixresult}, and the two Corollaries \ref{cor:laplacianparametrixresult} and \ref{cor:LaplacianAlgebraExtendible}.
 But without a full proof, it is only certain for $P= -\Delta_g$. \\

 On the compact Lie group $G$, we set up an even larger algebra in Definition~\ref{def:Sepsilon}.
 This is accomplished by exploiting the fact that $\Psi(G)$ admits a bijection $p\mapsto \Op(p)$, where $p\in S^d(G\times \widehat{G})=S^d$ are symbols due to Ruzhansky, Turunen and Wirth \cite{RuzhanskyTurunenWirth2014}.
 These operators are the quantizations of holomorphic symbols in a subalgebra of $S^d$, and Theorem~\ref{thm:realansymbelliptic} characterizes ellipticity in it, resembling \cite[pp. 10, Theorem 4.1]{RuzhanskyTurunenWirth2014}.
 Also here, the Sobolev mapping property is mirrored, in Theorem~\ref{thm:LieGroupSobolevMirror}.